dart-lang/site-www/src/_guides/libraries/library-tour_migrated.md

 });
 {% endprettify %}

-In this example, the `onClick` property is a Stream object provided by the "submitInfo" button.
+In this example, the `onClick` property is a `Stream` object provided by the submit button.

 If you care about only one event, you can get it using a property such as `first`, `last`, or `single`.
 To test the event before handling it,